StewQLaroche/PhysicsThings/README.md

-# QuantumPhysicsThings
+# PhysicsThings
-Code for quantum physics problems, projects, and interests.
+Code for physics problems, projects, and interests.
+Includes classical, nuclear, and quantum topics.